nhaney/boundtoleap/boundtoleap/PLAN.md

     - Input queue
     - server
     - random seed
-    -

 Create all systems:
-  - Player Movement system
+  - Movement System
-    - Physics
+    - Gravity System (player)
-    - Input
+    - Input System (player)
-    - Keeps track of state of player
+    - Velocity System
     - Collision System
-    - Collision
-    - Loops through and checks collisions and then applies the callback if they happen

   - Path Movement system:
     - Position
     - Path
     - Moves position to next place on path or to target.
-  - Render System
+  - Render System:
     -

+Collision Reactions:
+  - Tongue/fly
+    - flys path gets set to follow player at high speed (same as tongue speed)
+  - Fly/frog
+    - Fly gets deleted
+    - score goes up
+    - Sound plays
+  - Frog/wall
+    - Not a rect collision, just checks if frog is outside screen by using its rect and puts the x axis to touching and x velocity to 0
+  - Frog/floor
+    - only collides on the bottom side of rect
+      - Math this out if rects collide
+  - Frog/river
+    - if y falls below certain value
+    - animation is set to splash
+    - game over starts after 1 second and world is reset.

 Entities:
   - Player